joseeden/joeden/docs/017-Version-Control-and-CICD/002-CICD/003-Jenkins-Labs/030-Single-Server-Deployment.md

 </div>

+Next, configure the pipeline section.
+Note the branch name.
+The common name is **main** but your branch could be using **master**.
+You can also specify a different branch name here.

 ```
 Pipeline > Pipeline script from SCM > SCM > Git > Repository URL > Enter URL
 Set the branch to main